WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal

 \subsubsection{Feature extraction}

-This stage employs a set of encoders composed of convolutional layers with downsampling and residual blocks, which are specifically designed to capture spatial and temporal features from the inputs.
-Batch Normalization layers are intentionally omitted from the residual blocks, as they degrade image synthesis quality in GANs~\cite{lim2017enhanced}.
+This stage uses a set of encoders composed of convolutional layers with downsampling and residual blocks to capture spatial and temporal features.
+Batch Normalization layers are omitted in the residual blocks, as they degrade GAN image synthesis quality~\cite{lim2017enhanced}.
 The extracted features are encoded into compact latent representations that enable the fusion stage to operate on the most informative abstractions.
-Specifically, five encoders are used, each producing a multi-level set of features as follows:
+Specifically, five encoders produce multi-level feature sets as follows:

-\begin{itemize} \item \textit{Encoder 1:} 10\,m Sentinel-2 indices (NDVI, NDBI, NDWI) features at \( t_1 \), denoted as \( \mathbf{L}_{r_3}^{1} = \left\{ \mathbf{L}_{r_3,i}^{1} \right\}_{i=0}^{N} \).
+\begin{itemize} \item \textit{Encoder 1:} 10 m Sentinel-2 indices (NDVI, NDBI, NDWI) features at \( t_1 \), denoted as \( \mathbf{L}_{r_3}^{1} = \left\{ \mathbf{L}_{r_3,i}^{1} \right\}_{i=0}^{N} \).

-\item \textit{Encoder 2:} 30\,m Landsat 8 indices (NDVI, NDBI, NDWI) features at \( t_1 \), denoted as \( \mathbf{L}_{r_2}^{1} = \left\{ \mathbf{L}_{r_2,i}^{1} \right\}_{i=0}^{N} \).
+\item \textit{Encoder 2:} 30 m Landsat 8 indices (NDVI, NDBI, NDWI) features at \( t_1 \), denoted as \( \mathbf{L}_{r_2}^{1} = \left\{ \mathbf{L}_{r_2,i}^{1} \right\}_{i=0}^{N} \).

-\item \textit{Encoder 3:} 30\,m Landsat 8 LST features at \( t_1 \), denoted as \( \mathbf{F}_{r_2}^{1} = \left\{ \mathbf{F}_{r_2,i}^{1} \right\}_{i=0}^{N} \).
+\item \textit{Encoder 3:} 30 m Landsat 8 LST features at \( t_1 \), denoted as \( \mathbf{F}_{r_2}^{1} = \left\{ \mathbf{F}_{r_2,i}^{1} \right\}_{i=0}^{N} \).